adam-paz/adam-paz.github.io/IntegrationCICDWorkshop/LabGuide100.md

 ![](images/11.png)

-From here we will configure the software our Template has.
+Now, we will configure the Template's software.
 The software we choose here is software that will exist on the VM we will provision.

 ![](images/12.png)